mggg/GerryChain/docs/user/recom.rst

         print(f"Finished step {i + 1}/{len(recom_chain)}", end="\r")
         assignment_list.append(item.assignment)

+frm: TODO: The code above now fails (as it is expected to do), even though the previous version succeeded.
+Again WTF???

 Running this code, we can see that we get stuck once again, so this was not the fix.
 Let's try to enable reselection instead: